-For reference, the calculation refers to the second example cited in this DISTRIBUTION WATERFALL (follow link for Excel template).
+For reference, the calculation refers to the second example cited in this Excel template: Distribution Waterfall with 5 Examples (related post).
 The language for the second example cited in the Excel file is as follows:

 First, 100% of all cash inflows to the LP until the cumulative distributions equal the original capital invested plus some preferred return.

 Second, a “20% catch up” to the GP equivalent to 20% of the of the distributions realized in step 1 plus the distributions realized in this step.

 Third, thereafter, cash flows in excess of distributions made in step 1 and step 2 (if any) are distributed 80% to the LP and 20% to the GP.

 Based on the emails I receive, most of the confusion comes from the calculation used in the second step.
 So let’s reframe the objective: In step 2 you want the GP to receive 20% of all distributions up to and including step 2.
 For this exercise, think about (All Distributions up to and including Step Two) as all cash flows received by both the GP and LP up to and including Step Two.

 If the GP is supposed to get 20% of (All Distributions up to and including Step Two), it follows that the LP has received 80% of (All Distributions up to Step Two):

 (All Distributions up to and including Step Two) * 0.8 = (LP First Distribution)